analauraarce/heroesAPP/README.md

 ## Description 📑

 This is an application that shows superheroes cards with information about them and their pictures.
-The user can edit these cards, delete them, create new and search for a superheroe in this list.
+The user can edit these cards, delete them, create new ones and search for a superhero in this list.

 ## The site is live at
 https://analauraarce.github.io/gifsApplication/